Search Wisconsin State Records Online (Free)

 Can Anyone See a Juvenile’s Criminal History in Wisconsin?

-Juvenile criminal records in Wisconsin provide official crime data committed by individuals who are not yet considered adults in the legal system.4 These individuals are tried in juvenile court.
+These individuals are tried in juvenile court.
 Juvenile records in Wisconsin are barred from the public and access is limited to specific groups of people.

 Only the following groups can access a juvenile’s criminal history in Wisconsin:

-• Service provider on the case
+• Service Provider on the Case

-• Judge of the juvenile court
+• Judge of the Juvenile Court

 • The juvenile

-• Parents or guardians
+• Parents or Guardians

 • Surrogate